 Where to Stay in Vlore

 Vlorë has the largest and most diverse hotel inventory on the Albanian Riviera, from €15 family-run rooms in the old town to €200+ suites at the new marina.
-The 2025 marina opening added a Top-tier luxury bracket that didn't exist before.
+The 2025 marina opening added a Top-tier luxury bracket that didn’t exist before.
 Booking.com lists hundreds of properties for 2026, with the strongest demand on the Lungomare and around the marina.
+Use the map below to compare live prices and locations across town.

 Marina & Luxury (€140–280/night peak)